 Another shipment facilitated by the government of Zaire around the same time involved an American private arms dealer who allegedly was previously involved in covert CIA operations in support of UNITA in Angola, Fred Zeller.
 In an interview with the Human Rights Watch researcher, Zeller claimed to have been authorized by the Rwandan Central Bank to act as a middleman for an arms transfer from private sources headquartered in Belgium to the FAR in Rwanda via Goma airport.
 Zeller said he traveled to Belgium in May 1994 in the company of a high-ranking military official in the Zairian Garde Civile (Civil Guard); the government of Zaire issued end-user certificates for the weapons.
-The shipment was aborted when Belgian authorities arrested Zeller and three other Europeans involved in the deal on charges of attempting to cash American Express traveler's checks that had reportedly been stolen from the Rwandan Central Bank in Kigali.
-[52]47
+The shipment was aborted when Belgian authorities arrested Zeller and three other Europeans involved in the deal on charges of attempting to cash American Express traveler's checks that had reportedly been stolen from the Rwandan Central Bank in Kigali.47

-In early July, three planeloads of weapons arrived at Goma airport from the N'Djili airport in Kinshasa, the Zairian capital.
+In early July, three planeloads of weapons arrived at Goma airport from the NDjili airport in Kinshasa, the Zairian capital.
 The weapons were carried by private cargo companies under contract with the FAZ, and were accompanied by representatives of the FAR.
 Upon arrival in Goma, the weapons were loaded onto trucks by Zairian troops and members of the FAR, and taken across the border into Gisenyi.
 A fourth planeload of arms arrived at Goma on July 17.
 The weapons from this shipment were unloaded by Zairian soldiers and escorted by Zairian and Rwandan soldiers to an unknown destination.
 According to eyewitnesses, the four shipments included assault rifles, ammunition, mortars, grenades and landmines, and derived from Zairian stocks.
-[53]48 occasions also had carried weapons for the ex-FAR.
-Ex-FAR officers and Zairian soldiers took delivery of this particular shipment, though onward destination of these weapons remains unclear.
-[54]49
+48

 In late July and August, four more planes landed at Goma carrying weapons for the ex-FAR, according to eyewitnesses.
 The Boeing 707 planes carrying these weapons were not registered in Zaire, and the origins of the weapons are not known.
-One shipment arrived on a Lebanese-registered plane which on previous
+One shipment arrived on a Lebanese-registered plane which on previous occasions also had carried weapons for the ex-FAR.
+Ex-FAR officers and Zairian soldiers took delivery of this particular shipment, though onward destination of these weapons remains unclear.
+49

 Following the retreat of the FAR from Rwanda in mid-July, Zairian troops made a public display of confiscating weapons from FAR soldiers and militia members crossing into Zaire at the Gisenyi-Goma border.
 The events were widely covered by the international media.
 By contrast, as observed by Human Rights Watch, during later border crossings at Bukavu in August, which took place mostly outside public view, Zairian troops made no such effort.
 But even at Goma in July, not all the FAR's arms were confiscated.
-A large number of Rwandan troops were allowed to drive military vehicles and government buses into Zaire, carrying with them not only military supplies but also goods looted from homes and businesses during their treat.
-The ex-FAR and militias were able to take this equipment and goods to the camps that were set up inside Zaire.
-[55]50
+A large number of Rwandan troops were allowed to drive military vehicles and government buses into Zaire, carrying with them not only military supplies but also goods looted from homes and businesses during their